 Considering an Invokana Amputation Lawsuit?

-If you’re considering an Invokana Amputation lawsuit, call Goldwater Law Firm right away to schedule your free case review.
+If you’re considering an Invokana Amputation lawsuit, contact Goldwater Law Firm right away to schedule your free case review.
 Our lawyers are experienced drug and product liability lawyers who want to help injured patients get the compensation they deserve.